rafs2n/Weather-App/README.md

-### A Weather-App for current weather for location by city name!
+### A Weather web app for current weather data for any location by city name.

 #### This project Currently is in building process.